-This brochure celebrates Bafflesby As Tourist Town Year (BATTY) and supports our bid to be included in the 2017 edition of ‘1001 Places To See Before You Die’.
+This brochure celebrates Bafflesby-As-Tourist-Town Year (BATTY) and supports our bid to be included in the 2017 edition of 1001 Places To See Before You Can’t.
 The publishers of this influential list – Offshaw&Gonn – confirm they won’t be changing the title, so our bid has to be better than just one of the 1001 destinations in the 2016 edition.
 Put another way, 1000 places can be better than Bafflesby and we’ll still get in the book.
 You might think there’s time to finish the game and beat the Spaniards.
 We couldn’t possibly comment …

 We can ask a question, though.
 How many resorts on the Costa Helluvalotta can boast world-class crown-green bowls clubs, eh?
 As a much-loved Irish comedian used to say, ‘Come here, there’s more!’

 Not many people know that the inner linings of this funny guy’s distinctive hats were made right here in Bafflesby, nor that he returned the favour in a memorable appearance at the since-demolished Variety Theatre.
 But the town has many other claims to fame.

 Bafflesby is said to be named after the ancient king and self-proclaimed saint, Barf.
 Local tradition has it that St Barf’s remains are buried in one of the many caves that run beneath the town.
 It is believed he died after drinking bad beer.
 Local hostelries that celebrate the connection to this day include The Barf Tavern, The Royal Cascade, BarFly, The Crown and Bucket, Binge Inn, Hair Of The Lapdog and The King’s Head.
 Local hangovers are known as Barf’s Burden.

 Wine Into Water